sourabhgupta385/kubernetes-on-aws/README.md

 This project will create:

 -   An EC2 VM in default VPC which acts as a Jenkins slave
--   VPC with public and private subnet
+-   VPC with public and private subnets
--   Bastion host and NAT Gateway in public subnet
+-   Bastion hosts and NAT Gateways in public subnets
--   One master and one worker node in private subnet
+-   Kubernetes master and worker nodes in private subnets
+-   A load balancer for kubernetes API

 ## Architecture